 Theatre was a major part of the renaissance – they were popping up all over Europe during this period.
-One of Hvar’s greatest theatres is the Renaissance Theatre, built in 1612 which still stands today.
-Some say that this Theatre was the first theatre in Europe to open to the upper and lower classes.
-While performances stopped being staged there in 2008 and most of the theatre is under renovation, you can still visit the theatre.
+One of Hvar’s greatest theaters is the Renaissance Theatre, built in 1612 which still stands today.
+Some say that this Theatre was the first theater in Europe to open to the upper and lower classes.
+While performances stopped being staged there in 2008 and most of the theater is under renovation, you can still visit the theater.
 Inside you will find frescos and baroque loggias, remnants of the period when the arts flourished.

 Hvar Island is filled with beautiful attractions, some of which are off the beaten path.
 These attractions are not found in the city, but off the main roads and buried deep within Hvar’s culture.
 If you are interested in seeing the attractions and locations forgotten by time, try taking this route of Secret things to do in Hvar suggested by Paul, a local.

 Šćedro sits along the southern part of Hvar Island – a smaller island that is a protected nature park.
 Spend the day here dipping your toes in the waters of the many coves of Šćedro.
 Although you won’t find Šćedro teaming with people, you won’t be the only one – during the day many boats take anchorage here to exploit its beautiful bays.
 Explore further a foot, up, up, up the hill.
 There you will discover the abandoned stone village of Nastane.
 During the summer season, boat tours take daily trips to Šćedro.